thirdweb-dev/unity-sdk/README.md

 - Multiple networks are not supported.
 - Use IL2CPP over Mono when possible in the Player Settings.
 - Using the SDK in the editor (pressing Play) is an accurate reflection of what you can expect to see on native platforms.
-- If building to mobile and running into RPC issues, it is best to run Force Resolve from the Assets menu > External Dependency Manager > Android Resolver > Force Resolve for example.
+- If building to mobile and running into RPC issues, it is best to run Force Resolve from the `Assets` menu > `External Dependency Manager` > `Android Resolver` > `Force Resolve` for example.
+- In some cases, setting `Managed Stripping Level` to minimal when using IL2CPP is also helpful - you can find it under `Player Settings` > `Other Settings` > `Optimization`

 # Usage